Graf-Lev-V/habit-tracker/README.md

 ## Architecture Notes

 - User identity is decoupled from the OAuth provider.
-A stable internal UUID is stored in the `users` table and referenced throughout the database instead of relying on GitHub IDs.
+A stable UUID stored in the `users` table is used throughout the application instead of GitHub's user ID.
-- Server Actions use a `success` / `attempt` counter pattern instead of boolean flags, allowing `useActionState` to detect consecutive identical results reliably.
+- Server Actions use a `success` / `attempt` counter pattern instead of boolean flags, allowing `useActionState` to reliably detect consecutive identical responses.
 - Authentication is enforced at two layers: middleware for normal navigation and a server-side redirect as defense in depth.
-- Errors from mutations are surfaced through typed Server Action responses, while data-fetching errors are handled by a dedicated `error.tsx` boundary.
+- Mutation errors are returned as typed Server Action responses and displayed through toast notifications, while data-fetching errors are handled by a dedicated `error.tsx` boundary.

 ---

 ## Challenges & What I Learned

-- Implemented reliable streak calculations with a same-day grace period after redesigning the original date comparison logic.
+- Reworked the streak algorithm to correctly reset only after an entire day is missed while preserving a same-day grace period.
-- Built a fully responsive GitHub-style calendar without hydration mismatches by detecting device type server-side instead of relying on `window.innerWidth`.
+- Built a fully responsive GitHub-style contribution calendar without hydration mismatches by resolving device type on the server instead of relying on `window.innerWidth`.
-- Eliminated layout shifts between loading and loaded states by using `scrollbar-gutter: stable` only where necessary.
+- Eliminated layout shifts between `loading.tsx` and the loaded page by applying `scrollbar-gutter: stable` only to the main content container.
-- Fixed a Safari-only overflow issue caused by a missing `min-w-0`, highlighting the importance of testing on real devices.
+- Fixed a mobile Safari-only overflow bug caused by a missing `min-w-0`, reinforcing the importance of testing on real devices instead of relying solely on browser emulation.

 ---